Octopath Traveler II: Story

+In addition to individual stories, the game features "Crossed Paths" chapters in which pairs of travelers collaborate.
+Ochette and Castti investigate a dark presence in a forest, Throné and Temenos recover fragments of a mirror linked to a mysterious woman named Alpates, Osvald and Partitio assist in developing a telescope while noting unusual changes in the night sky, and Agnea and Hikari hold a festival following Ku's restoration.

+After completing all stories, the travelers experience visions of the Sacred Flames extinguishing as the world is plunged into eternal night.
+Using Alpates's mirror, they seek to restore the flames and uncover the Moonshade Order's plans.
+The Dark Hunter, Petrichor, manipulated events involving Ochette's companion, while other antagonists influenced the protagonists' journeys.
+Temenos's acquaintance Mindt is revealed as Arcanette, leader of the Order, who orchestrated multiple events to revive the dark god Vide.

-Arcanette reveals her plans to revive Vide and bring about eternal night based on his teachings.
-The travelers confront and defeat Arcanette before chasing Oboro to an altar on an island, at which he sacrifices himself to restore Vide.
-The travelers defeat Vide and restore the dawn to Solistia.
+As the Sacred Flames are extinguished through various sacrifices, Arcanette attempts to revive Vide and bring about eternal night.
+The travelers defeat her, then pursue Oboro, who sacrifices himself to complete Vide's revival.
+The travelers ultimately defeat Vide and restore dawn to Solistia.

 Development

 The game was first announced during a Nintendo Direct broadcast on September 13, 2022, with first live gameplay footage being shown a few days later at the Tokyo Game Show.
 Like the prior 2 entries in the series, Octopath Traveler and Octopath Traveler: Champions of the Continent, the game uses a graphical style dubbed HD-2D, an approach that recreates the 2D pixel-based graphics style of the 16-bit era of video games and portrays it in a high-definition, 3D diorama style.
 At the time of announcement, the game was already estimated to be approximately 90% complete.
 The game was released on February 24, 2023, for the Nintendo Switch, PlayStation 4, PlayStation 5, and Windows platforms.
 A limited edition of the game with figurines of all eight main characters and an art book was also offered.
 A demo of the game was made available on Nintendo Switch, PlayStation and Steam prior its release.
 Xbox One and Xbox Series X/S versions were announced during Tokyo Game Show 2023.
 The Xbox versions released on June 5, 2024; the June 5 release included a patch for all platforms that included various difficult superbosses to fight in the postgame after clearing the main story.
+On July 13, 2026, the Nintendo Switch 2 versions of Octopath Traveler and Octopath Traveler II were released in Japan.
+The worldwide release of Switch 2 versions of both games is scheduled for October 1 of the same year.

+Music

+The music for Octopath Traveler II was composed by Yasunori Nishiki, who also scored the first game.
+A six-disc album, Octopath Traveler II Original Soundtrack, containing 131 tracks, was released by Square Enix on March 1, 2023.